mjafarpour87/forough/README.md

 # forough

-An interface to interact with NLP-based chat bot
+Forough is an interface to interact with NLP-based chat bot.
+Forough (Persian: فروغ ) is a Persian feminine given name meaning brightness.
+It is also the name of influential Iranian poet (Forough Farrokhzad).
+This project is named forough after the Iranian poet symbolizing the ability of the chatbot to process natural language.

 ## Project Overview
 The ChatterBot library combines language corpora, text processing, machine learning algorithms, and data storage and retrieval to allow you to build flexible chatbots.